-Technical support for the Oil Palm Technical Working Group (OPTWG) is central to the Good Growth Partnership’s efforts in Liberia.
-This existing national platform will be strengthened with neutral facilitation and expanded with cross-sectoral membership especially from local communities and farmers.
-Currently the Ministry of Agriculture leads the national platform with the expectation that interministerial cooperation and participation will be increased.
-Ultimately, decisions and actions agreed on within the working groups will be included in a National Oil Palm Strategy and Action Plan.
+Technical support for the Oil Palm Technical Working Group (OPTWG) which transitioned towards the National Oil Palm Platform of Liberia (NOPPOL) has been central to the Good Growth Partnership’s efforts in Liberia in its pilot phase.
+This existing national platform was strengthened with neutral facilitation and expanded with cross-sectoral membership especially from local communities, producers and palm oil concession managers.
+Currently the Ministry of Agriculture leads the national platform with the expectation that interministerial cooperation and participation will continue to be increased.
+Decisions and actions agreed on within the working groups have being included in a National Oil Palm Strategy and Action Plan, currently under implementation.

-- Supporting the government to establish a landscape level forum, encompassing the counties of Bomi, Gbarpolu, Bong and Grand Cape Mount, to ensure that the concerns and considerations of local communities are represented in national decision making, land use conflicts are addressed and conservation agreements are made.
+- Supporting the government to establish a landscape level forum, encompassing the counties of Bomi, and Grand Cape Mount, to ensure that the concerns and considerations of local communities are represented in national decision making and land use conflicts are addressed.

-- Completing the national interpretation of RSPO principles and criteria, which, among other benefits, will create opportunities for smallholders to become RSPO certified.
+- Completing the national interpretation of RSPO principles and criteria, which, among other benefits, will create opportunities for smallholders to become RSPO certified and access new markets.

 - Modeling and trialing incentives for effective long-term conservation agreements with local communities.